Case 29: Perforated Diverticulitis

-Upon arrival, her vital signs were as follows:
+Upon arrival, patient appeared stable and vitals were as follows:

 Answer and Learning Points